-L-Glutathione (GSH) is a tripeptide that contains three amino acids: cysteine, glycine, and glutamic acid.(1) A crucial component protects the cells from oxidative stress, mainly when there are too many toxins and free radicals in our bodies.
-Besides acting as an intracellular scavenger of free radicals, L-Glutathione peptide also promotes the synthesis of other antioxidants such as vitamin C, vitamin E, CoQ10, and alpha lipoic acid.(2)
+L-Glutathione (GSH) is a tripeptide that contains three amino acids: cysteine, glycine, and glutamic acid.(1) These are considered crucial components which may protect cells from oxidative stress, mainly when too many toxins and free radicals exist.
+Besides acting as a potential intracellular scavenger of free radicals, L-Glutathione peptide may also promote the synthesis of other antioxidants such as vitamin C, vitamin E, CoQ10, and alpha lipoic acid.(2)

-L-Glutathione (600mg) is a water-soluble antioxidant that, besides playing a pivotal role in removing harmful toxins from the body, also helps to boost the immune system, heal wounds and burns, and reduce inflammation.
+L-Glutathione (600mg) is a water-soluble antioxidant that, besides playing a pivotal role in removing harmful toxins from the body, may exhibit potential to boost the immune system, heal wounds and burns, and reduce inflammation.

-L-Glutathione is naturally available in the human body.
-It can also be found in meat, fish, dairy products, and cruciferous vegetables like broccoli, cauliflower, and cabbage.
-L-Glutathione comes in different forms, such as L-glutamine, N-acetyl cysteine, N-acetyl methionine, S-adenosylmethionine (SAMe), and L-methionine.
+L-Glutathione is naturally occurring.
+It has been found in meat, fish, dairy products, and cruciferous vegetables like broccoli, cauliflower, and cabbage.
+L-Glutathione appears to come in different forms, such as L-glutamine, N-acetyl cysteine, N-acetyl methionine, S-adenosylmethionine (SAMe), and L-methionine.
 These forms of glutathione are all metabolized into glutathione in the body.

 ‘Glutathione (GSH) participates not only in antioxidant defense systems but many metabolic processes, and therefore its role cannot be overstated.
 GSH deficiency causes cellular risk for oxidative damage, and thus, as expected, GSH imbalance is observed in a wide range of pathological conditions, including tuberculosis (TB), HIV, diabetes, cancer, and aging.
 Consequently, it is not surprising that GSH has attracted the attention of biological researchers and pharmacologists alike as a possible target for medical intervention’.(3)

-- It governs the proper functioning of the cells.
-Research(4,5)has shown that this peptide is a critical component that aids the proper folding of the proteins and forming disulfide bonds, allowing them to bind with the receptors and function adequately.
+- Research(4,5) has suggested that this peptide may aid the proper folding of the proteins and forming disulfide bonds, allowing them to bind with the receptors and function adequately.

-- As an antioxidant, this peptide beats aging processes such as oxidative damage, making it an excellent anti-aging compound.
-Oxidative reactions cause damage to cells and tissues and enhance hormonal and metabolic aging – all of which can be mitigated by this peptide.
+- The antioxidant potential of this peptide may impact aging processes such as oxidative damage.
+Oxidative reactions are considered to cause damage to cells and tissues and enhance hormonal and metabolic aging.

-- Research(9)in animal models has shown that the peptide plays a vital role in promoting retinal health and maintaining good eyesight.
-Combined with other antioxidants, L-Glutathione peptides reduce oxidative stress on the eye and prevent age-dependent changes such as cataracts and poor eyesight.
+- Research(9)in animal models has suggested that the peptide may play a role in promoting retinal health and maintaining good eyesight.
+Combined with other antioxidants, L-Glutathione peptides have been theorized to reduce oxidative stress on the eye and prevent age-dependent changes such as cataracts and poor eyesight.

-- Studies(11) show that when L-Glutathione was administered for 12 weeks, it promoted healthy-looking skin by preventing the formation of wrinkles, photo-aging and improving skin elasticity.
-Results also showed that aging spots and puffiness were reduced due to lower instances of melanin synthesis.
+- Studies(11) suggest that when L-Glutathione was present in test subjects for 12 weeks, it appeared to enhance dermal health and elasticity by possibly mitigating the formation of wrinkles and photo-aging.
+Results also indicated that aging spots and puffiness were reduced in the test subjects, potentially due to lower instances of melanin synthesis.

 L-Glutathione and Immunity

-L-Glutathione boosts the immune system by removing all the toxins in the body and enhancing the functioning of the natural killer (NK) cells.
-Studies(12) have shown that they show significantly improved immunity when the peptide is administered to HIV patients.
-This is because when administered in the body, the peptide creates stores of glutathione, which enhances the lymphocytes’ ability to proliferate – thus making the immune system more robust.
+L-Glutathione has been widely researched for its potential interaction with the immune system.
+Researchers have suggested the peptide may remove toxins, possibly enhancing the functioning of the natural killer (NK) cells.
+Clinical studies(12) have suggested that test subjects with HIV exhibited apparently improved immunity when the peptide was presented.
+The researchers speculated that this was due to the peptide’s potential to create stores of glutathione, possibly enhancing the lymphocytes’ ability to proliferate and making the immune system more robust.
 R Sinha et al. mention that ‘Although [the clinical study being] small in size, the results from this study provide support for the potential use of oral liposomal GSH as an intervention strategy for enhancing tissue GSH levels for use in disease therapy or prevention.’(13)

 - Joseph Pizzorno, Glutathione!, IMCJ Integrative Medicine: A Clinician’s Journal, 2014 Feb, 13. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4684116/